gokulmvss/Portfolio-Website/README.md

 The website will be loaded on localhost server in the local machine.

-The project is successfully deployed on Vercel, check it out here <a href="https://gokulmallem.vercel.app/" >
+The project is successfully deployed on Vercel, check it out here <a href="https://gokulmallem.vercel.app/" target="_blank" > Portfolio </a>